USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 The input file is a sequence of **directives**.
 The directives are one of the following: **preprocessor-directives**, **statements**, or **assignments**.

-Preprocessor directives are a limited and slightly modified version of C language preprocessor directives.
+Preprocessor directives are a subset of C language preprocessor directives.
+Preprocessor directives occupy a single line, while statements or assignments can be spread over any number of lines.
+Indentation is never significant.

 Statements start with **new**, **get**, or **generate**.
 The **new** and **generate** statements are usually terminated by a curly-brace delimited **block** that may contain a further sequence of directives.
 Blocks of directives can be nested in this way with arbitrary depth.